-Has evolution given humans unique brain structures?February 22nd, 2013 in Neuroscience /
+Has evolution given humans unique brain structures?February 22, 2013 in Medicine & Health / Neuroscience

 Humans have at least two functional networks in their cerebral cortex not found in rhesus monkeys.
 This means that new brain networks were likely added in the course of evolution from primate ancestor to human.
 These findings, based on an analysis of functional brain scans, were published in a study by neurophysiologist Wim Vanduffel (KU Leuven and Harvard Medical School) in collaboration with a team of Italian and American researchers.

 Our ancestors evolutionarily split from those of rhesus monkeys about 25 million years ago.
 Since then, brain areas have been added, have disappeared or have changed in function.
 This raises the question, 'Has evolution given humans unique brain structures?'.
 Scientists have entertained the idea before but conclusive evidence was lacking.
 By combining different research methods, we now have a first piece of evidence that could prove that humans have unique cortical brain networks.